FancyGrid/awesome-grid/README.md

  It has a commercial licence.
  It supports major javascript frameworks: Angular 1, Angular2, React, VueJs, Web Components.
 * [KoolGrid](http://koolchart.com/koolgrid) - JavaScript Grid library.
 There are many features, declarative syntax.
+* [Muuri](http://haltu.github.io/muuri) - JavaScript layout engine that allows you to build all kinds of layouts and make them responsive, sortable, filterable, draggable and/or animated.
 * [RealGrid](http://www.realgrid.com/) - Professional grid library on Canvas aimed at Enterprise level but almost all documentation is written in Korean.
 * [SpreadJS](http://spread.grapecity.com/spreadjs/) - JavaScript Spreadsheet, Grid and Data Presentation Components.
 There is a .NET version.
 SpreadJS is a serious product but the documentation and samples organization is complex.